Alday family murders: Overturned sentence

 Shortly before the apprehension and arrest of the four suspects, reporters interviewed Seminole County Sheriff Dan White; when asked what he would do with the Alday family's murderers, he cited the Book of Genesis to justify Carl Isaacs, Wayne Coleman, and George Dungee receiving the death penalty.
 Sheriff White also stated, "If I had my way about it, I'd have me a large oven, and I'd precook [the suspects] for several days. [...]
 And I don't think that would satisfy me."
 A federal appeals court later cited Sheriff White's comments as a contributing factor for ordering new trials for the death-sentenced defendants.

 Prior to 1985, lower courts rejected appeals from Isaacs, Coleman, and Dungee due to "the overwhelmingly uncontroverted evidence of their willful participation in what is generally regarded as the most heinous criminal orgy in the history of the state."
-However, in December 1985, the United States Court of Appeals for the Eleventh Circuit overturned all three death-sentenced defendants' convictions and sentences.
-In their decision, they agreed with lower courts' rulings that there was "overwhelming evidence" of the defendants' guilt, but they agreed with the defendants' contentions in their appeals that there was also "overwhelming evidence that the community had prejudiced both guilt and sentence," referring to both the pretrial publicity in Seminole County as well as comments like those of Sheriff White, and stating that if they failed to overturn the defendants' convictions, "an obviously guilty defendant would have no right to a fair trial."
+However, in December 1985, the United States Court of Appeals for the Eleventh Circuit overturned Coleman's conviction and death sentence; Carl Isaacs and Dungee appealed jointly and had their convictions and death sentences overturned the next month, in January 1986.
+In their decision, the circuit court agreed with lower courts' rulings that there was "overwhelming evidence" of the defendants' guilt, but they agreed with the defendants' contentions in their appeals that there was also "overwhelming evidence that the community had prejudiced both guilt and sentence," referring to both the pretrial publicity in Seminole County as well as comments like those of Sheriff White, and stating that if they failed to overturn the defendants' convictions, "an obviously guilty defendant would have no right to a fair trial."

 Some South Georgia residents received news of the appeals negatively; over 100,000 citizens petitioned for the three appellate judges who overturned the defendants' sentences to be impeached, to no avail, as the U.S. Supreme Court upheld the Eleventh Circuit Court's decision.
 South Georgia residents also cited the appeals and retrials as having a significantly negative economic impact on Seminole County, as the county was required to pay the defendants' legal fees and for some of their other needs, like dentures for Coleman and a suit for Carl Isaacs.